New NORDC multi-service center opens in Seventh Ward

-Located at 3520 Industry Street, the center serves as a space for various events and city needs, according to Mayor LaToya Cantrell.
+Located at 3520 Industry Street, the center serves as a space for various events and city needs, according to New Orleans Mayor LaToya Cantrell.

 “Flexibility relative to the use, it’s equipped with meeting rooms, a professional kitchen, music and dance room, we have new office space.
 It’s flexible for events and weddings, and whatever the community desires in the desires for the community.”